IT3049C/5.Hangman/README.md

 Instructions to this assignment can be found [here](#).

 ## Checklist:
-- [x] update the assignment checks above to the correct link. - Done Automatically
+- [ ] update the assignment checks above to the correct link.
 - [ ] make sure the assignment checks pass
 - [ ] fill out the self evaluation and Reflection
 - [ ] submit the repository link on Canvas